Sri Lanka

 Travel like a local by train on Sri Lanka family itinerary

 Once in Nuwara Eliya you can explore the town before continuing on by train to Ella.
 The train journey is incredibly beautiful with superb views over the tea plantations and passing through local villages.
-When you arrive in Ella your driver will meet you for the short drive to your hotel where you will spend three nights on a working tea plantation.
+When you arrive in Ella your driver will meet you for the short drive to your hotel.

 You have two full days to explore the tea plantations around your hotel.
 Perhaps take a gentle hike up Little Adam’s Peak, marvel at Nine Arch Bridge, try out the Ravana zipline, take a tea plantation tour, or just relax and enjoy your surroundings.